-Private capital compensation trends in Europe: 201710/11/2017 Tom Thackeray, Surbhi Jain, Larry Oberfeld and Leanne Ryan
+Private capital compensation trends in Europe: 201812/20/2018 Martin F. Holm, Tom Thackeray, Mohd Arsalan, Larry Oberfeld and Leanne Ryan

-In our fifth annual European Private Capital Compensation Survey, Heidrick & Struggles invited executives working in the region’s private capital industry to participate in an online compensation survey.
+In our sixth annual European Private Capital Compensation Survey, Heidrick & Struggles invited executives working in the European private capital industry to participate in an online survey on compensation.

-This year we received 516 responses from executives across the private capital value chain: those who raise and retain capital, those who invest capital, and those who work to improve returns.
+This year we received 535 complete responses from executives across the private capital value chain: those who raise and retain capital, those who invest capital, and those who work to improve returns.

-The survey responses indicate continued demand for talent from all subsectors of private capital.
-More than half (52%) of all respondents had no change in their year-over-year base salary from 2016 to 2017, while 33% reported an increase during the same period.
-Similarly, bonuses held strong in 2017 with 45% of respondents reporting no change from 2016 levels and 35% receiving a year-over-year increase.
+More than half (57%) of all respondents had no change in their year-over-year base salary from 2017 to 2018, while 41% reported an increase during the same period.
+Similarly, bonuses held strong in 2018, with more than half (52%) of respondents reporting no change from 2017 levels and 41% receiving a year-over-year increase.